EDUCBA

 This article discusses how we can concatenate the data from two or more columns using concatenate function and the ampersand (&) operator.

-As the word itself mean as per the English literature (Concatenate = link (things) together in a chain or series), Concatenation is a process in excel which allows you to join two or more columns containing strings cell by cell (row by row more precisely) with the help of certain separators/delimiters.
+As the word itself mean as per the English literature (Concatenate = link (things) together in a chain or series), Concatenation is a process in Excel that allows you to join two or more columns containing strings cell by cell (row by row more precisely) with the help of certain separators/delimiters.

 How to Concatenate Columns in Excel?